junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 >
 > the Statue of Liberty almost touch Dean/Rory, Cas jump in front of him, get turned into statue too, Dean/all stare at him, Cas can't move
 >
-> Cas's stonization isn't instant, start from feet up, can't move, eyes the last, Dean has to witness the process, it's painful for both, that's why Cas has time to spread the wing before the process complete so his statue shows protective wings for Dean
+> Cas's stonization isn't instant, start from feet up, can't move, eyes the last, Dean has to witness the process, it's painful for both, that's why Cas has time to spread the wing before the process complete so his statue shows protective wings for Dean (painful confession, farewell scene)

 ### draft notes